-The COVID-19 vaccine will be offered at Casa Del Inmigrante beginning Thursday, Feb.
-25, while supplies last.
-People 65 and older and frontline workers are currently eligible to get the vaccine.
+People 12 and older are eligible to get the vaccine.
 To make an appointment, call (833) 886-0023.
 For assistance with scheduling an appointment in Spanish, call between 9 a.m. and 1 p.m.

-No insurance is needed to receive a vaccine shot.
+No insurance is needed to get vaccinated.
 The Pfizer vaccine is administered in two parts.
 Those who receive Part 1 of the vaccine will be scheduled for their second appointment to get the follow up shot at the time of the first appointment.
 See more on who is eligible for vaccination and other locations where you can make an appointment to get the vaccine by visiting the Southern Nevada Health District website.